 as a finalist in the Pink Lady Food Photographer of the Year Award

 in 2015 and 2016; at the Prince's Foundation

 'Only in the North' competition alongside the Tony Ray Jones & Martin Parr exhibition.

-Lucy's work - held widely in private collections across the UK, Europe, Australia and the US - is available to purchase via PHOTOGRAPHS.
+Lucy's work - held in private collections across Europe, Australia and the US - is available to buy (see PHOTOGRAPHS).
 Lucy is also represented by Watermark Gallery